 Einar: An Icelandic name, this means “one warrior.”

-Finn: Finn has slowly become more popular in the U.S. over the last couple of decades, but it remains a strong Scandinavian name.
+Finn: This name has slowly become more popular in the U.S. over the last couple of decades, but it remains a strong Scandinavian name.
 It refers to the Sami, the native people of this part of the world.

 Gunnar: This is a classic Scandinavian name, which means “warrior.”